Suggested Results

 Range cookers are a popular feature in any kitchen, whether that be country style kitchens, retro kitchens or contemporary kitchens with bold contrasts in colour scheme.
 Over the years, they have become a major interior design trend, and are often featured in glossy home interiors magazines.
 If you have big design ideas for your home, a colourful range cooker could form the centrepiece of your kitchen.

 But for exact positioning, built-in ovens could offer a bit more choice.
-A built-in oven can be placed high or low, including at eye-level for easy access..
+A built-in oven can be placed high or low, including at eye-level for easy access.
 They won’t however come with the added hob and other functionalities that come with a comprehensive, all-in-one range cooker.

-Practical features
+Practical Features

 The way you cook and use your oven should be a key deciding factor when choosing between range cookers and built-in ovens.
 No two households are the same when it comes to mealtimes, and you’ll want your oven to accommodate the whole family.
 Here are the features to look at:

-Energy efficiency
+Energy Efficiency

 A lot of people ask about the running cost of range cookers vs. built-in ovens.
 But the answer depends very much on how often you cook, and how efficient you are when you cook.
 Generally speaking, there is no distinctive difference between the two.